MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-packaging-dot-net.md

 ## Configure your Visual Studio Solution

 Visual Studio includes the tools you need to configure your application package, such as the manifest editor and the Package Creation Wizard.
-To use these tools, you need a UWP project that will act as the appx container for your app.
+To use these tools, you need a UWP project that will act as the Windows app package container for your app.
 While you can use any UWP project (including C#, VB.NET, C++, or JavaScript), there are some known issues with C#, VB.NET, and C++ projects (see the [Known Issues](#known-issues-anchor) section later in this document), so we will use JavaScript for this example.

-If you want to debug your app in the context of the appx application model, you will need to add another project that will enable the F5 appx debugging.
+If you want to debug your app in the context of the Windows app package application model, you will need to add another project that will enable the F5 Windows app package debugging.
 For more information see the section [Debugging your Desktop Bridge app](#debugging-anchor).

 Let's start with Step 1 in the journey.